 Talk with your doctor about the best treatment plan for you.
 Ideally, the cause of the problem will be identified and treated.
 For example, antibiotics may be prescribed to treat a bacterial infection.
 Treatment for the itching and irritation may include:

-Gently cleanse the area with water when bathingTake a sitz bathDry thoroughlyUse cotton, gauze, or cornstarch to absorb moistureDon’t scratchUse unbleached, unscented toilet paperWear loose cotton clothing and underwearAvoid irritants (eg, bubble baths, certain foods)
+Gently cleanse the area with water when bathingTake a sitz bathDry thoroughlyUse cotton, gauze, or cornstarch to absorb moistureDon’t scratchUse unbleached, unscented toilet paperWear loose cotton clothing and underwearAvoid irritants (such as bubble baths, certain foods)

 Over-the-counter or prescription cream or ointment containing hydrocortisone or other corticosteroids to reduce itching and provide protectionZinc oxide ointment—to provide protectionTopical capsaicin—to reduce itchingCertain medicines to treat infection if this is thought to be the cause of your itching